mxxo/kalman-planes/README.md

 - Use nalgebra crate for linear algebra ops, maybe hide this impl detail with wrapper classes.
 - 3D planes -> use a struct with conversion operators
+- only calculate inversions when they are asked for since matrix inversion is relatively expensive (use Option type)
 - Take bounds logic from ACTS impl
 - if we have time, use serde for saving sets of useful planes for different runs